korchasa/speelka-agent/documents/implementation.md

 - Test serializes default config and compares with golden file.
 - On structure change, test signals incompatibility.
 - Test: `TestConfiguration_Serialization_Golden` (`internal/types/configuration_test.go`).

+## New MCPServer Test Cases
+- Thread safety check: concurrent Stop and Serve calls do not cause races or panics.
+- Error logging check: BroadcastNotification logs an error if sending a notification fails (uses mock interface notificationBroadcasterWithError).
+- Tool consistency check: the set of tools from GetAllTools matches those actually registered on the server.
+- Log filtering and secret passing check: logger does not filter PII/secrets, responsibility is on business logic.

+## Mock Interfaces for Testing
+- notificationBroadcaster: allows substituting the internal MCP server to check notification sending.
+- notificationBroadcasterWithError: extends notificationBroadcaster to simulate errors when sending notifications.
+- errorCatchingLogger: records the fact of error logging to check BroadcastNotification behavior.

+## Example of Using Mocks
+In the BroadcastNotification_LogsError test, MCPServer replaces the server field with mockServerWithError and the logger with errorCatchingLogger.
+This allows checking that the error is actually logged without affecting production code.
+// exitTool is now built based on MCPServerConfig.Tool (name, description, argument, argument description), not hardcoded.